Poi Solla Porom: Production

 After Kireedam, Priyadarshan approached Vijay to remake the Hindi film Khosla Ka Ghosla in Tamil under his production house and hence they collaborated to make Poi Solla Porom.
 The film was completed within 34 days, with a cast containing veteran actors such as Nassar and Nedumudi Venu as well as relative newcomers including Karthik Kumar and Piaa Bajpai.
 The film also became one of the first ventures in Tamil cinema to feature a promotional song, with Vijay maintaining that the song reflected the story of the film.

 Soundtrack

-The music was composed by M. G. Sreekumar, who made his debut as composer with this film, while another Malayalam composer, Gopi Sundar, composed the film score.
-Title song was not included in the film instead it was used as promotional song, the song was blatantly ripped off from Hindi song "Chak De Phatte" from the original Hindi film.
+The music was composed by M. G. Sreekumar, who made his debut as composer in Tamil with this film, while another Malayalam composer Gopi Sundar, who too made his debut in Tamil with this film, composed the film score.
+The title song, which was sung by another Malayalam composer Jassie Gift, was not included in the film; instead it was used as promotional song.
+The song was remade from Hindi song "Chak De Phatte" from the original Hindi film.